contensis/contensis.github.io/docs-src/content-types/validation/character-count-validation.md

 ## How to set the validation
 With a content type open for editing:

-1. Select the field you want to set a validation rule forand select the **Validation** tab from the *Field Settings* panel.
+1. Select the field you want to set a character count rule for and select the **Validation** tab from the *Field Settings* panel.
 2. Choose one of the following options from the *Number of characters* dropdown:

 **Between** allows you to set the minimum and maximum values for an expected character range.